Downtown Oakville Heritage Conservation District Review

 During the HCD review, all properties within the HCD will remain designated under the existing HCD by-laws.
 To find out the heritage status of a property, visit the Heritage Districts & Properties page.

-Project status: Council and committee meetings
+Project status: Approved by Town Council

 Contact